 A Mind Mapping diagram can be used to record the stakeholder's statements during an elicitation workshop.
 The statements are not categorized but simply recorded and later during the analysis phase of Requirement's development they can be converted to the appropriate elements or retained and the Requirements can be traced back to the topics effectively creating a record of how the Requirement was derived.
 This is a powerful technique that shields the stakeholders from needing to know the modeling languages and allows them to concentrate on articulating their needs, it also frees the analyst up from concerns about which element to use to model the statements.
 This step is usually performed in the analysis phase of the Requirement's Development process.

 Prior to a workshop an analyst can populate the Project Glossary with the existing terms and their meanings that have been gleaned from reading project documentation such as a Business Case or Vision Document.
-During the workshops, as new terms are uncovered they can be added to the Glossary and their definitions can be discussed and entered or deferred till later in the analysis phase.
+During the workshops, as new terms are uncovered they can be added to the Glossary and their definitions can be discussed and entered or deferred until later in the analysis phase.

 A domain model will act as a guiding model for discussions with many stakeholders and ideally a skeleton model should be created prior to the commencement of any workshops.
 The Domain Model should be kept simple and domain elements should be given a name and a description or a responsibility and initially only important connections should be made between elements.
 As the workshop progresses new elements will be uncovered and can be added directly to the model giving the stakeholders confidence that their needs and concerns are being addressed and managed well.
 Enterprise Architect allows domain models to be created using the UML Class diagram.